-於於於於於於於於於於於於於於於於於於於於於於於於於於於於 Shell A ROMANCE Wilden. 環境構造環境學家來來來來來來來來來來來來來來來來來
+Shell A ROMANCE Wilden.

+CHAPTER XI.-(Continued.)

-CHAPTER XI.-(Continued.) a house as this, and impoverish his family by so doing, unless he has means sufficient to leave them comfortably provided for," he muses impa- abroad?" tiently.
+"A man has no right to build such a house as this, and impoverish his family by so doing, unless he has means sufficient to leave them comfortably provided for," he muses impatiently.
 "This house must be a white elephant to Mrs. Wilden, and yet she cannot bear the idea of letting it, and moving into a place more suited to her means!
 Well, I can sympathize with her weakness, for, though the country round looks upon her late husband in the light of a selfish spendthrift, I dare say she still contemplates him as a departed saint."
-Then, no answer having come to his summons, he rings stillness which pervades the house.
+Then, no answer having come to his summons, he rings again, wondering vaguely at the great stillness which pervades the house.

 Presently, however, that stillness is broken by the sound of heavy bolts being withdrawn, ending with a grating turning of the iron key; then the door is opened, and Susan stands revealed.